 - Limited equipment – A fast internet connection and reliable computer is all you need…plus, no dealing with clients!

-- Repetitive work – While you will gain valuable experience through a search engine evaluator job, the work is incredibly repetitive.
+- Repetitive work – While you will gain valuable experience through an evaluator job, the work is incredibly repetitive.

 - Volatile hours – Contracts might have a set term, but your hourly work week can still fluctuate significantly.

 - Pay caps – $16/hour is basically the maximum you can ever earn with this side hustle.

 If you’re looking for alternative lines of work, anything in the QA field will have similar requirements and not require you to deal with clients too often.

 Search engine evaluator jobs won’t make you rich, but at the end of the day, this is one of the better paying online jobs you can find, provided you land a decent contract.